moshoodabdullahi/fcc-picasso-painting/README.md

 ![screenshot](fcc-picasso-painting.netlify.app_.png)

-# This PR adds a picasso painting using SVG icons, CSS positioning, font-awesome to build picasso painting webpage.
+# This PR adds a picasso painting webpage using SVG icons, CSS positioning, font-awesome.

 ## Built With